 Is crochet or knitting easier?

-Generally speaking, crochet is easier than knitting.
-Crochet only uses one hook instead of two needles and does not unravel or drop stitches as easily.
+Generally speaking, crocheting is easier than knitting.
+Crochet only uses one hook instead of two knitting needles and does not unravel or drop stitches as easily.

 Crochet projects work up more quickly than knitting because the stitches are larger.
 It is easier to fix any mistakes you may make with crochet, as you don’t have to unravel multiple stitches at once and then pick them all up again- you simply pull out one stitch at a time until you reach your mistake.